Simulating scalar field theories on quantum computers with limited resources: State preparation

 The first adiabatic path starts from a local state coupled to an external field $\fzero$ and ends in the ground state of the $\phi^4$ model coupled to the external field $\fone$.
 The initial state is the ground state of ~\cref{eq:H0} and is prepared variationally as described in~\cref{subsec:var_prep}.
 The first adiabatic process here is described by \cref{eq:time_dependent_H} with linear time dependence, $\alpha(s)=s$, and by ~\cref{eq:H1} with $\delta f=\fone-\finit$.
-At the end of the first adiabatic path, the term containing the non-local coupling between sites is fully switched on.
-The finite external field ensures a robust gap during the evolution.
-Since the ground state of the broken symmetry phase of the $\phi^4$ model in zero external field is doubly degenerate (or nearly double degenerate for finite size lattices) and well separated from the rest of the spectrum (as numerical simulations presented in~\cref{fig:gaps14} shows), \fone can be chosen small enough such that the low-energy spectrum of the system at the end of the first adiabatic path can be approximated by a coupled two-level system (\emph{i.e.} $\fone \sabs{\sum_j \ssandwich{0}{1}{\Phi_j}} \ll E_2-E_1$, where $E_1$ and $E_2$ are the energies of the first and second excited states, respectively).
+At the end of the first adiabatic path, the term containing the nonlocal coupling between sites is fully switched on.
+Since the ground state of the broken-symmetry phase of the $\phi^4$ model in zero external field is doubly degenerate (or nearly double degenerate for finite size lattices) and well separated from the rest of the spectrum (as numerical simulations presented in~\cref{fig:gaps14} shows), \fone can be chosen small enough such that the low-energy spectrum of the system at the end of the first adiabatic path can be approximated by a coupled two-level system (\emph{i.e.} $\fone \sabs{\sum_j \ssandwich{0}{1}{\Phi_j}} \ll E_2-E_1$, where $E_1$ and $E_2$ are the energies of the first and second excited states, respectively).
 This choice of $\fone$, while providing a significant gap during the first adiabatic path, will allow us to investigate analytically the second adiabatic process where the external field is taken to vanishing values.

 Our goal is to develop an algorithm that minimizes the adiabatic time by varying the algorithm input parameters, i.e., the initial magnitude field $\fzero$, the initial mass $\minit^2$ and the initial interaction strength $\ginit$.
 Similar to the normal phase preparation, we find that the adiabatic time remains correlated with the local overlap between the initial state at $\fzero$ and the intermediate state at $\fone$.
 In the following, we investigate the adiabatic time dependence on input parameters through numerical simulations of two, three and four site lattices.